kejonaMC/CrossplatForms/README.md

 # CrossplatForms

-A plugin aimed at unifying inventory menus for Java Edition with Bedrock Edition forms, on servers running Geyser.
+A plugin aimed at providing fast, easy, and dynamic creation of Bedrock Edition forms through configurations.
+Also allows for creation of inventory menus for Java Edition.